aurelian-scarlat/angular-cli/README.md

 ### Create new project
 `docker run --rm -it -v ${PWD}:/usr/src/app aurelianscarlat/angular-cli ng new <name>`

-It will create a folder `<name>` on the host and install angular; in the container it will be installed in `/usr/src/app/<name>` but you don't need to care right now
+It will create a folder `<name>` on the host and install angular; in the container it will be installed in `/usr/src/app/<name>` but you don't need to care about that right now.

 ### Serve
 `docker run --rm -it -v ${PWD}:/usr/src/app -p 4200:4200 aurelianscarlat/angular-cli ng serve --host 0.0.0.0`

-You need to run it in the `<name>` folder; after that, you can go to `http://localhost:4200/` and see your application
+You need to run it in the `<name>` folder; after that, you can go to `http://localhost:4200/` and see your application.
+Tested on Windows 10 and for some reason it doesn't exit when I hit `Ctrl+C`

 ### docker-compose
 You can also use it in a `docker-compose.yml`